 The Gunshop Café on Mollison Street was, as the name suggests, once upon a time a gun shop.
 It has now been converted into a café serving locally-sourced food.
 Because the food comes from producers in the area, the menu changes on a daily basis, though a typical example of what to expect served up would include eggs benedict with vodka-cured ocean trout.

-The Kookaburra Café on Given Terrace serves a 50 piece pizza, which is well worth trying if travelling with a large group.
+The Kookaburra Café on Given Terrace serves a 50 piece pizza, which is well worth trying if traveling with a large group.
 For smaller groups, regular pizza, pasta and salad are also available too.
 Brisbane boasts a wealth of eating and drinking options whether you are looking for casual dining or a sophisticated evening at a wine bar in the Central Business District.
 Make sure you sample the famous seafood, caught straight from the surrounding waters.

 Flights to Brisbane can be very competitively priced.
 With a wide number of activities both within the city and in the surrounding area, it is a great place to visit, particularly for those who like to have a bit of an adventure on their holiday.